 We're too early in the release cycle for there to be any performance figures flying around, but we're hoping for greater efficiency and better with DX12 and Vulkan.

-The Nvidia Volta graphics architecture is the next big thing coming out of the green team’s GPU skunkworks and has had its first professional-level, ultra-expensive processor, the V100 officially unveiled.
-Volta is the silicon successor to the Pascal generation of graphics cards, the generation that brought us the mighty GTX 1080 Ti and Titan Xp, and is gearing up to deliver the GTX 1070 Ti soon.
+Nvidia’s Volta tech is the silicon successor to the Pascal generation of graphics cards; the generation that brought us the mighty GTX 1080 Ti and Titan Xp cards.
 But can it deliver the same generational performance boost offered by Nvidia's impressive last-gen graphics silicon?

 As is Nvidia’s wont the new GPU architecture is taking its name from a famous historical scientist.
 Alessandro Volta gave his name to the Volt having been a pioneer of electrical energy and its storage.
 He was also the discoverer of butt-gas - fun little science fact for you there.

-But Volta is a GPU architecture that definitely exists and was first unveiled, at least in theoretical form, at Nvidia’s Graphics Technology Conference way back in 2013.
-It was originally meant to be the GPU silicon which followed directly on from the Maxwell architecture (which made up the GTX 900-series of graphics cards), but a year later up pops the Pascal design used in the most recent 10-series GeForce parts, pushing the prospective Volta chips further back.
+Volta, however, is a GPU architecture that definitely exists and was first unveiled, at least in theoretical form, at Nvidia’s Graphics Technology Conference way back in 2013.
+It was originally meant to be the GPU silicon which followed directly on from the Maxwell architecture (which made up the GTX 900-series of graphics cards), but a year later up pops the Pascal design used in the most recent 10-series GeForce parts, pushing the prospective Nvidia Volta chips further back.

 Samsung have also announced their own GDDR6 memory is set to "play a critical role in early launches of next-generation graphics cards" which is playing into our suspicions of a relatively early 2018 launch.
 Though that could just because we're desperate for a new GPU launch to potentially salve the cryptocurrency crisis that's stolen all our graphics cards...

-TSMC have also said their entering volume production of their 12nm FinFET chips in the fourth quarter of this year.
-That plays into the idea of a full launch of Nvidia's consumer-facing Volta cards relatively early in 2018.
+All the released Volta GPUs, from the Tesla V100, to the Titan V and Quadro GV100, have been running the same 12nm TSMC lithography.
+TSMC have also said they were entering volume production of their 12nm FinFET chips in the fourth quarter of 2017, which is why we were expecting a full launch of Nvidia's consumer-facing Volta cards relatively early in 2018.

 TSMC’s 10nm process, unlike Intel’s Cannonlake design, is expected to be more of a stop-gap measure between their current process and the almost mythical 7nm lithography.
 To put that into perspective 7nm is about the height of three Tom Cruises standing on each other’s shoulders.
 But getting down to 10nm seems to be more of a challenge than maybe even they expected.
 I’m guessing either the price is prohibitive or the yields too low to offset the performance benefits of a newer design.
 Or a combination of both.

-TSMC have though announced this stop-gap measure, which they’re nominally calling 12nm.
-It’s apparently based on their existing 16nm design, but with density, performance and energy efficiency improvements.
-Whether this 12nm node will genuinely be packed with 12nm transistors, or whether it’s just going to be clever marketing, is about as clear as thermal paste.
+The 12nm node is apparently based on TSMC’s existing 16nm design, but with density, performance and energy efficiency improvements.
+Whether this 12nm node will genuinely be packed with 12nm transistors, or whether it’s just going to be clever marketing, is currently about as clear as thermal paste.

-Hynix have stated that with a 384-bit memory bus, the sort of design usually favoured by Nvidia’s high-end graphics cards, they are able to offer memory bandwidth of up to 768GB/s, which isn't far off the 900GB/s of the V100's HBM2 design.
-The new Titan Xp is using GDDR5X and can only manage 548GB/s with its mighty 12GB setup.
+Hynix have stated that, with a 384-bit memory bus - the sort of design usually favoured by Nvidia’s high-end graphics cards - they are able to offer memory bandwidth of up to 768GB/s, which isn't far off the 900GB/s of the V100's HBM2 design.
+The Pascal-based Titan Xp uses GDDR5X and can only manage 548GB/s with its mighty 12GB setup.

 Oh hai, welcome to price speculation corner.
-Obviously we don’t know how Nvidia are going to price their new cards, much of that will probably come down to their relative performance compared with AMD’s high-end Vega parts, but we can still make some educated guesses based on Nvidia passim.
+Obviously we don’t know how Nvidia are going to price their new cards, but we can still make some educated guesses based on Nvidia passim.
 And based on the ludicrous pricing of the Titan V.

-But if true, and the prices of single cards are being adjusted upwards, that would be the second generation in a row where Nvidia have pushed prices skywards.
+The prices of single cards are being adjusted upwards, and that would make the Volta GeForce cards the second generation in a row where Nvidia have pushed prices skywards.
 With the 10-series Pascal-based cards the GTX 1080 was released at an unprecedented level, especially when taking the reference/Founders Edition shenanigans into account.

-The professional Volta cards have been tuned especially for AI workloads, with a new Tensor core design at its heart.
-These new silicon slices won't have anything to do with gaming, at least for the moment, so if those are the only real improvements with Volta it's possible there won't be a huge performance uplift over Pascal at all.
+The professional Nvidia Volta cards have been tuned especially for AI workloads, with a new Tensor core design at its heart.
+These new silicon slices won't have anything to do with gaming frame rates, at least for the moment, so if those are the only real improvements with Volta it's possible there won't be a huge performance uplift over Pascal at all.

 Obviously we’re still expecting some increased gaming performance from Volta, and I’ve already spoken about the necessity for it to better deal with the low-level APIs of Vulkan and DirectX 12, but we should also expect some improved efficiency born both of the slightly shrunken GPU production process as well as the redesigned architecture itself.